-Scenic design by Emma Barley; Costume design Gabriella Slade; lighting design by Tim Deling; sound design Pale Gatehouse; Orchestrations Tom Cibran; Choreography Carrie-Anne Ingrouille; Directed by Lucy Moss and Jamie Armitage; Dance Captain Mallory Maedke; Associate Music director Elizabeth Doran; Percussion Mariana Ramirez; Music technology by Phil Adams; Synthesizer technician Randy Cohen Keyboards; Music Coordinator Kristy Norter.
+Scenic design by Emma Barley; Costume design by Gabriella Slade; lighting design by Tim Deling; sound design by Pale Gatehouse; Orchestrations by Tom Cibran; Choreography by Carrie-Anne Ingrouille; Directed by Lucy Moss and Jamie Armitage; Dance Captain Mallory Maedke; Associate Music director Elizabeth Doran; Percussion Mariana Ramirez; Music technology by Phil Adams; Synthesizer technician Randy Cohen Keyboards; Music Coordinator Kristy Norter.

 Brooks Atkinson Theatre